-During these challenging times, Aberdeen City Council’s Planning and Building Standards service will endeavour to operate as close to business-as-usual as possible.
-However, there are inevitably significant changes to the level of service that we are able to provide and, given the fast-moving nature of this situation, this may change suddenly.
-With this in mind, we intend to update this page frequently.
+During these challenging times, Aberdeen City Council’s Planning and Building Standards service has been endeavouring to operate as close to business-as-usual as possible.
+However, there have inevitably been significant changes to the level of service that we have been able to provide.
 If you have any questions regarding the impact of the COVID-19 crisis on the operation of the service which are not answered by this page, please contact us and we can update this page accordingly.

 The key points regarding our current level of service are outlined below:

 Following Scottish Government advice, all our staff are working remotely.
-Marischal College reception is closed until further notice and face-to-face meetings in person have been suspended indefinitely.
+Marischal College reception is closed and face-to-face meetings in person are only occurring if deemed essential.

 However, the general enquiries telephone number, 01224 523470, and email address, firstname.lastname@example.org are operating as normal.
 Officers can be contacted as usual by email, or direct telephone numbers.
 Face to face meetings can be held using Microsoft Teams.